top of page

 Senior Art Director and Senior Photo Director

-After making huge leaps forward with Judith Lieber's online presence, Macy's approached me to take the lead on their creative team for men's and kids' fashion.
-It was an exciting opportunity that I couldn't turn down.
+After making huge leaps forward with Judith Lieber's online presence, Macy's approached me to lead the creative team for their Men's and Kids' fashion department.
+It was an exciting opportunity that I couldn't wait to step into and start making an impact.

 Mens_Must_haves_15_tbn.jpg